 Caring for Your Garden: Watering, Weeding, and Pest Control

 Once your plants are established, they will require regular care to ensure optimal growth and yield.
 Watering is crucial, but make sure not to overwater or under-water your plants.
 A good rule of thumb is to give them about an inch of water per week.
 Weeds can also become problematic if left unchecked.
 Use hand tools or herbicides to remove weeds before they take over your garden.
-Finally, keep an eye out for common pests like insects and rodents.
+To wrap up, keep an eye out for common pests like insects and rodents.
 You can use natural remedies like companion planting or neem oil, or resort to chemical treatments as a last resort.

 Harvesting Your Crops: Knowing When to Pick and How to Store